Tommy Frank

-Tommy Frank (born 17 July 1993) is a British professional boxer who held the Commonwealth super-flyweight title from 2019 to 2020.
+Tommy Frank (born 17 July 1993) is an English former professional boxer who held the British flyweight title from 2021 to 2023 and the Commonwealth super-flyweight title from 2019 to 2020.

 Early life

 Frank was born in Sheffield, Yorkshire.
 At the age of five, Frank had an operation to repair a hole in his heart and has since been an ambassador for Yorkshire-based national charity Heart Research UK.
 Frank took up boxing at the age of twelve, compiling an amateur record of 23–22, training at the Sheffield Boxing Centre in Hillsborough under the tutelage of head trainer Glyn Rhodes.
 After leaving school he studied plumbing at Castle College in Sheffield and worked as a labourer before turning professional.